Sayak769268/CustomerPurchaseReport/README.md

-# 🛒 Online Retail Customer Segmentation & Behavior Analysis
+# Analyzing Customer Purchases for Key Insights
 ## 📌 Project Overview

-This project was completed as part of my internship task to analyze real-world customer transaction data.
-The dataset is sourced from an online retail store and contains transactional and customer-related information.
-The main goal was to extract business insights, segment customers, estimate customer lifetime value (CLV), and optionally predict future purchase behavior.
+This project was completed as part of my internship, focusing on analyzing real-world customer transaction data from an online retail store.
+The dataset includes detailed information on purchases, customers, and invoice records.
+The primary objective was to uncover actionable business insights, segment customers using clustering techniques, estimate Customer Lifetime Value (CLV) through RFM analysis, and explore possibilities for predicting future purchase behavior.

 ---